SlowLifeMatt/Breakfast/README.md

 **Getting started**
 -----
 Have a list of places on the West Coast that is a bed and breakfast style place to stay.
-To be able to
+To be able to search and research.
+Link to book a choice and see more info.

 *Technologies Used*
 Javascript, EJS, CSS, MongoDatabase, GoogleMapsAPI